W-David-Porter/acim/src/text/5-healing-and-wholeness/iv-teaching-and-healing/index.md

 ⁷*It is impossible to share opposing thoughts*.
 ⁸You can share only the thoughts that are of God and that He [God] keeps for you.
 ⁹And of such [thoughts that God keeps for you] is the Kingdom of Heaven.
-¹⁰The rest [thoughts that oppose God] remains with you until the Holy Spirit has reïnterpreted them [thoughts that oppose God] in the light of the Kingdom, making them [thoughts that oppose God], too, worthy of being shared.
+¹⁰The rest [thoughts that oppose God] remains with you until the Holy Spirit has reinterpreted them [thoughts that oppose God] in the light of the Kingdom, making them [thoughts that oppose God], too, worthy of being shared.
 ¹¹When they [thoughts that oppose God] have been sufficiently purified He [God] lets you give them [purified thoughts] away.
 ¹²The decision to share them [purified thoughts] *is* their [purified-thoughts’] purification.
 :::